Beechworth Victoria

 Flagstaff Hill Warrnambool.

-Flagstaff Hill Pioneer Village brings to life the area’s history.
-There are old-style shops, interactive displays and an evening sound and light show.
+Flagstaff Hill Pioneer Village covers the area’s maritime history through old-style shops, interactive displays and an evening sound and light show.
 The Thunder Point walk and lookout is a great way to get a sense of the dramatic coastline.

 For families, Lake Pertobe is a fun place to explore.
 There are lakes, playgrounds, a maze, and the kids can even zoom around the lake on little motorboats.
 The park is just a minute or two from several of the town’s caravan parks.